 Does social media make you spend more?

-I have been thinking this a lot today.
 Does social media make you spend more than you otherwise would?
-My conclusion is that yes it does!
+My conclusion is, yes, it does!
 I also think that social media is contributing to the financial misery felt by many in the UK just now.
 Let me tell you why I think this.